Back to Articles

 When the Surgeon Says "Both Hips"

-When the orthopedic surgeon told me I needed both hips replaced, my first question was not about walking or climbing stairs.
+When the first orthopedic surgeon told me at age 41 that I needed both hips replaced, my first question was not about walking or climbing stairs.
 My first question was whether I would be able to squat and deadlift again.
-The surgeon paused, choosing his words carefully, and said that most patients return to low-impact activities like walking and swimming.
-Powerlifting, he admitted, was not a typical post-replacement goal.
+I consulted six different orthopedic surgeons, and they all agreed: both hips had to go.
+Each one paused at the powerlifting question, carefully explaining that most patients return to low-impact activities like walking and swimming.
+Powerlifting was not a typical post-replacement goal.
 But typical was never the plan.
 The long game has never been about typical.

 Understanding the Deterioration

-Hip osteoarthritis had been building for years.
+The hip deterioration had deep roots.
+A car accident at age sixteen knocked both hips out of alignment, and then ten years of beer league hockey steadily wore down the remaining cartilage.
+In 2014, a slapshot to the jaw caused a concussion and permanent tinnitus—roughly the twelfth concussion overall—and the doctors told me not to play anymore.
+By then the hip damage was done.
 The cartilage that once cushioned my femoral heads had worn down to bone-on-bone contact.
 Every squat, every step, every movement that involved hip flexion was accompanied by grinding, catching, and deep aching pain.
 The range of motion progressively decreased.
 Depth in the squat became impossible.
 Getting into position for conventional deadlifts was an exercise in pain management.
 Training around the hips was an option for a while, but eventually, the deterioration made it clear that the only path forward went through the operating room.

 What Hip Replacement Actually Involves